 I analyzed deer spatiotemporal habitat selection using integrated Step Selection Analysis (iSSA) which allows for the simultaneous estimation of a selection free movement kernel representing how an animal would move in a homogeneous environment and a movement free selection kernel (Avgar et al. 2016).
-This analysis compares used steps, those taken by the animal, to available steps, calculated by combining a random step length and turn angle sampled from distributions fit to the empirical observations of step length and turn angles.
+This analysis compares used steps, to available steps, calculated by combining a random step length and turn angle sampled from distributions fit to the empirical observations of step length and turn angles.
 The model calculates a probability of use between 0 and 1 as the response variable based on the binary used (1) and available (0) points (Fieberg et al. 2021).
-Used steps were paired with 20 available steps in this analysis, with more available points recommended (Avgar et al. 2016, Fieberg et al. 2021).
-I fit a von Mises distribution to observed turn angles and a lognormal distribution to observed step lengths as a heavy tailed distribution better fit the probability of larger step lengths.
+Used steps were paired with 20 available steps in this analysis, as it is recommended that more available points is better (Avgar et al. 2016, Fieberg et al. 2021).
+I fit a von Mises distribution to observed turn angles and a lognormal distribution to observed step lengths, with this heavy tailed distribution better fit the probability of larger step lengths.
 I used a mixed Poisson regression to calculate population level estimates of habitat selection.
 A Poisson regression, with stratum-specific intercepts fixed at a large variance, is likelihood equivalent to the conditional logistic regression that is traditionally used in iSSA (Muff et al. 2020).
 But the Poisson regression allows for the incorporation of random slopes that are computationally and mathematically challenging when fit with conditional logistic regression models (Muff et al. 2020).
 This allowed me to account for dependence among locations from the same individuals and variation in responses to different habitat and human-related covariates.
 Mixed models were compared to fixed effect models using information criteria to ensure the incorporation of random effects produced the best performing models.
 Regression analysis was run using the R package glmmTMB (Brooks et al. 2017).

 Models fit to data included a null model that contained only attributes of movement representing how an animal would move free of selection for habitat.
 Parameters included cosine-transformed turning angle, cosine-transformed turning angle squared, log step length and the squared log step length.
 Cosine-transformed step length converts this circular variable into a variable where 1 represents no change in turn angle and -1 indicates a 180° change in direction, with left and right turns represented by 0.
 This allows us to account for the tendency of movement in the same direction.
 Cosine-transformed turning angle squared was added as a covariate after initial data exploration indicated deer exhibited a tendency to persist in direction of travel (1) or travel in the exact opposite direction (-1).
 Log step length and squared log step length were included because the estimated coefficients of these step length parameters can be combined with the estimated parameters of our observed lognormal step length distribution to update our step length distribution (Avgar et al. 2016).
 Furthermore, we can include interactions with these movement parameters to allow movement distributions to change depending on environmental conditions (Fieberg et al. 2021).
-Movement parameters interacted with human activity were used to update step length distributions from the model to explore changes in movement patterns in response to human activity.
+Movement parameters human activity covariate interactions were used to update step length distributions from the model to explore changes in movement patterns in response to human activity.